- mobile mechanics

 While it may not be something that separates genuine mechanics from fly-by-night operations, a solid online presence and a decent website gives you the chance to find out details of the business, its services and experience.

-It means you carry less cash, reducing your security risk, and it creates an easy to follow paper trail which helps when you have to fill out those pesky Business Activity Statements for GST every quarter.
+It also means you carry less cash, reducing your security risk, and it creates an easy to follow paper trail if you have to fill out those pesky Business Activity Statements for GST every quarter.

 While preferring cash doesn't exclude someone from being a good mechanic, it could be a red flag.